AguaClara/SWOT/Juan_logbook.md

 ### To Do
 1. Re do the opening lines of the summary sheets, which are now to be called the 'design' section of textbooks

+2. Get a better reference for the b = 0.107s jet expansion.
+Gerhart Jirka's notes are the basis for this, but I think we need a better reference than one of Monroe's powerpoints